Ordina-Group/cdc-hands-on/README.md

 - FE: Node & NPM & Angular CLI

 ## Terminology
-Consumer -> sends an HTTP request (or listen to a message from the queue - not covered) Producer -> responds to an HTTP request (or publishes a message to the queue - not covered) Service -> Backend service / microservice / backend client Frontend -> Web app., Angular app., frontend client
+- Consumer: sends an HTTP request (or listen to a message from the queue - not covered)
+- Producer: responds to an HTTP request (or publishes a message to the queue - not covered)
+- Service: Backend service / microservice / backend client
+- Frontend: Web app., Angular app., frontend client

 ## Pair up
 Pair up in teams of 2.
 Make sure there is someone with backend knowledge, and someone with frontend knowledge.